New App: Financial Manager (formerly Tempo Cost Tracker)

-Tempo Cost Tracker is the latest app for Jira by Montreal-based software developer Tempo, which was launched in 2020.
+Tempo Financial Manager is the latest app for Jira by Montreal-based software developer Tempo, which was launched in 2020.
 The app strikes a successful balance between simple, quick overview and comprehensive insight.
-In the following we have addressed basic questions about Cost Tracker that we have received or that we have asked ourselves.
+In the following we have addressed basic questions about Financial Manager that we have received or that we have asked ourselves.
 If we receive further questions about the app, we will add them here in the blog post.

 Self-monitoring with regard to budgets is always relevant.
 Tempo itself says the relevance is to be seen in the fact that many people are interested in Tempo Timesheets (as of June 2020 one of the top 3 apps for Jira in the Atlassian Marketplace) and Tempo Budgets at the same time, but may not want to use both comprehensively or move into Jira Cloud.
-Cost Tracker resolves this and presents a product in the middle that creates new synergies with Timesheets.
-Especially for customers who already use Timesheets and are faced with the question of how to track costs in Jira, Cost Tracker is the answer.
+Financial Manager resolves this and presents a product in the middle that creates new synergies with Timesheets.
+Especially for customers who already use Timesheets and are faced with the question of how to track costs in Jira, Financial Manager is the answer.

 Usually it is worthwhile to purchase the extension, because the costs for the app are quickly covered by the savings that are possible thanks to proper cost tracking in Jira.